Tochukz/C-plus-plus-CrashCourse/README.md

 ### Chapter 6: Compile-Time Polymorphism
 __Templates__
 _Template instantiation_ is the process of creating a class or a function from a template.
 Template instantiation are sometimes called concrete classes and concrete types.

+__Concepts__
+_Concepts_ constrain template parameters, allowing for parameter checking at the point of instantiation rather than the point of first use.
+By catching usage issues at the point of instantiation, the compiler can give you a friendly, informative error code.
+Concepts allow you to express requirements on template parameters directly in language.
+Concept aren't yet officially part of the C++ standard, although they have been voted into C++20.
+If you can use GCC 6.0 or later, concepts are available by turning on the `-fconcepts` compiler flag.